top of page

 What Is Disability?

-In a broader sense, disability is defined as a natural part of human diversity that makes the world stronger.
+In a broader sense, we can view disability as a natural part of human diversity that enriches our world.
+At any moment, anyone can become disabled.
+No one is immune to this possibility.

-According to the Accessibility for Ontarians with Disabilities Act (AODA), a disability is "any visible or invisible condition that may have been present from birth, caused by an accident, or developed over time."
+According to the Accessibility for Ontarians with Disabilities Act (AODA), a disability encompasses "any visible or invisible condition that may be present from birth, caused by an accident, or developed over time."

-Disabilities can include a wide range of conditions, including:
+Disabilities can encompass a wide range of conditions, including:

 • Hearing impairments